wpendl99/.github/profile/essentials/startUp/startUp.md

 ## Example

-Here is an [example startup application](https://startup.cs260.click) that demonstrates the level of complexity that you application should represent.
+Here is an [example startup application](https://startup.cs260.click) that demonstrates the level of complexity that your application should represent.

 ![Voter startup](voterStartup.jpg)